thegodone/molds-branch/doc/README.txt

       The default value of the "max_norm_step" is 0.3.
       This parameter have no effect if method is "steepest_descent" or "conjugate_gradient".

+      "space_fixed_atoms" means specification of fixed atoms in space during optimization.
+      The implementation to fix the atoms is putting additional harmonic oscilator of each fixed atom related to the position users specified as initial configuration of optimization.
+      To use this option, write
+      "space_fixed_atoms first_atom_index last_atom_index"
+      in the OPTIMIZATION-directive.
+      The index starts from 0 for atoms written in geometry-directive.
+      The atoms indicated with first_atom_index and last_atom_index are also included in the atoms fixed to space.
+      Multiple setting of this "space_fixed_atoms" option is approvable, of course.
+      This parameter have no effect if method is "bfgs" or "gediis".

       E.g.
          OPTIMIZATION
             method steepest_descent